UhhhAaron/Clarify/README.md

 # Clarify
 JSON parser for Spotify userdata interpretation, written in Python.
-This was originally intended to be a more ambitious project, with a website, Deezer/Spotify API integration, and essentially serving as a third-party "wrapped" that is accessible all year round!
+This was written a few years back, and was originally intended to be a more ambitious project that had a website, Deezer/Spotify API integration, and essentially served as a third-party "wrapped" that is accessible all year round!
 I never got around to it, unfortunately...

 # How to Use